OracleMichael/blogposts/ChangeDelimiter/README.md

 where the column delimiter has been replaced by a hash symbol `#`.

+## Disclaimer

+This guide is not meant to be a best-practice guide for performing mutations to CSV files.
+It is only meant to show the out-of-the-box capabilities of OIC's XSLT transformations. ***The best practice in OIC would be to move the CSV file to a new storage location (if required) and invoke a third-party function that performs the required transformations before continuing downstream processing***.

 ## Auxiliary Information

 This guide was written on November 22, 2021.
 The version of OIC that was used to create these integrations was version 21.4.2.